NnamdiOdozi/mlx-digit-app/README.md

 You can retrain your own using `CNNModelMNIST.py` or swap in a different `.pth`.

 ## Deployment
-  2 Docker containers
+  2 Docker containers were used as per the project structure.
+One for the PyTorch Model and Streamlit App and the second for the initialisiation of the Postgres DB
-  Hosted on Hetzner VPS Instance
+  Containers were built and hosted on Hetzner VPS Instance Git Hub actions were used to push any changes to the app folder automatically to the VPS using ssh login and there to re-build the container
  - Streamlit
  - PostGres DB